 Actually, the funny thing is that Lykeion tries and make it sound as though you have a whopping 7 days vacation by including the weekend… that you have off anyway.
 Sigh.

 By comparison, public school teachers often get upwards of 18 days of holiday per year.
 Even the majority of hagwon teachers have far more days off than just a measly five days.

 If you are sick, your sick days are deducted from your vacation period.
 I got sick with norovirus while teaching in Korea (which I suspect I got from a student).
 I had to take two days off which were deducted from my vacation.

 Employees Required to Accompany Employer to the Korean Immigration Office to Notify of Termination

-In one instance, the teacher JENNIFER twisted my arm because the red circles that I had marked on a student’s homework book were not big enough.
+In one instance, the Supervisor twisted my arm because the red circles that I had marked on a student’s homework book were not big enough.
 She made me go back and redo them all.

 Teacher Flees Suwon Ingyedong Campus – October 2018

-February 2019 – Several Teachers Report Poor Conditions at Lykeion Gwanggyo Campus (All Flee in March 2019)
+Spring 2019 – Several Teachers Report Poor Conditions at Lykeion Gwanggyo Campus.
+All Leave.

 Ongoing – 2017 to Present

 In addition to the above instances, I should add that numerous people have contacted me stating that they have had terrible experiences with Lykeion over the past few years.
 Some have tried to grin and bear it which is quite upsetting.